-For a procedural crime drama, Law and Order: Criminal Intent has its share of Heartwarming Moments.
-Almost all of them center around Goren and Eames's relationship.
+- For a procedural crime drama, Law and Order: Criminal Intent has its share of Heartwarming Moments.
+A lot of them center around Goren and Eames's relationship.

-Logan finally getting saved from exile on Staten Island after ten years and being allowed to join the Major Case Squad.
-His former boss Van Buren apparently tried for years to get him back.
+- Logan finally getting saved from exile on Staten Island after ten years and being allowed to join the Major Case Squad.
+His former boss, Lt.
+Van Buren at the 27th, apparently tried for years to get him back.

 - In "The Prisoner," Goren and Eames begin investigating the case of a prison warden whose wife was held for ransom for over a decade and seemed to have developed Stockholm Syndrome.
 It then turned out the warden had actually paid one of his prisoners to kill his wife in exchange for his freedom, but the prisoner simply held her for three days and let her go, only she had nowhere else to go and had no desire to go back to her husband.
 She was trying to acquire a loan to start a greeting card company, and the warden feared that a credit check would reveal the money he had stolen and placed in an old account under her parents' names.
 Beyond that, the husband is an emotionally manipulative asshole whose philosophy on women is that there are two kinds, "showdogs and mutts."
 Goren and Eames trick him into revealing that he is still the condescending asshole he was ten years ago to get the wife to confess that he's been lying, and while they're dragging him away, Goren tells the wife that she's free to leave.
 She realizes after all those years she really is and quietly thanks the two.